graphile/graphile.github.io/src/pages/index.md

 # Fully compatible

 <p class='lead'>
-We use the reference GraphQL implementation under the hood, so you know we're spec compliant.
+We use the <a href="http://graphql.org/graphql-js/">reference GraphQL implementation</a>
+under the hood, so you know we're spec compliant.
 </p>

  You can use regular GraphQL objects from other libraries in your generated